How To Become a Call Center Agent in the Philippines: An Ultimate Guide

 If you have friends who are working for a BPO company, you can ask them if they currently have job openings.
 You can also take the chance to ask them about their job and how they are being treated at their company.
 If it sounds good for you, then go ahead and apply.

-4. Wait and prepare for your interview.
+4. Wait and Prepare for Your Interview

 After submitting your application either online or in person, wait for them to call and inform you of your interview schedule.
-While waiting for a response, prepare for the interview by reading sample interview questions and learn how to properly answer them.
+While waiting for a response, prepare for the interview by reading sample interview questions and learning how to properly answer them.

 You can also take this time to further improve your other skills like typing, computer skills, and communication skills.
+Also, don’t forget to do some background checks about the company you’re applying for, as they might ask some questions related to them.

 On the day of your interview, make sure to be confident and composed when answering various questions.
 It’s important to stay true to yourself so you and the interviewer can both figure out if you’re the perfect fit for the job you’re applying for.
+Watch out for your body language, minimize hand gestures, and maintain eye contact.

 Answer honestly but respectfully.
 You may be required to take an online exam where your grammar and vocabulary skills will be tested.